sd2020spring/sd2020spring.github.io/_assignments/final-project/architectural-review.md

 **25%** | The document is very unclear and missing multiple key elements **0%** | You didn't turn in anything, or you clearly didn't put any effort into creating the document

-## Team groupings and schedule

-### Schedule

-Will be posted 1 week prior to presentations on the course page.